 With so many good models out there, it can be hard to make a choice.
-To narrow down your options, I’ve handpicked the five best guitar headphones.
+To narrow down your options, I’ve handpicked the eight best guitar headphones.

 The Audio-Technica ATH-M50x is probably THE most popular pair of professional headphones in recent years.
 It’s no surprise considering how well these closed-back headphones perform.

 The mid-range is downright impressive, as is the extended bass.
 The treble is also really good, with no hissing or popping and little-to-no distortion.

 Because there’s no open back, there’s also no soundstage effect, which might make the bass seem a bit low for some people.
 On the flip side, the closed-back design prevents sound leakage, so other people in the same room as you can't hear what you're playing, even if they are right next to you.

 Although the impedance of just 38 Ohms might seem low, it doesn’t affect this model’s performance.
 It supports frequencies between 15 Hz to 28 kHz, which makes them good for use on a guitar amp.

 It's very compact because of its foldable design, which makes it very easy to carry around.
 As it's relatively light, the M50x is also ideal for extended periods of listening to music, as well as being a perfect companion for any guitar amp.

 The packaging comes with three detachable cables: a 3m and a 1.2m straight, as well as a 3m coiled cable.
 You will also get a 1/4” screw-on adapter and a sleek black carry bag.

 3. AKG K240